ahakesley95/Revenue_Prediction_Model/README.md

 KV6002 Team Project and Professionalism - 'Revenue Prediction model' individual subsystem

 ## Project Description
-This 'model' directory has been developed as an individual subsystem for KV6002 Team Project and Professionalism at Northumbria University.
+This work has been developed as an individual subsystem for KV6002 Team Project and Professionalism at Northumbria University.

 ## Setting up
 For the purposes of this project, the Flask server is run locally (127.0.0.1:5000).
 In order